iGeeky/wolf/docs/deploy.md

 10 rows in set (0.01 sec)
 ```

-#### 2.Server configuration items
+#### 2.Server Configuration Items

-* The main configuration parameters of the server are the following:
+- The main configuration parameters of the server are as follows:

-  * RBAC_ROOT_PASSWORD The default password for root and admin accounts.
-The default is `123456`.
+  * `RBAC_ROOT_PASSWORD`: The default password for the root and admin accounts.
+The default value is `123456`.
-  * RBAC_TOKEN_KEY To encrypt the KEY used by the user token, it is highly recommended to set this value.
+  * `RBAC_TOKEN_KEY`: A key used to encrypt the user token.
+It is highly recommended to set this value.
-  * WOLF_CRYPT_KEY To encrypt the application Secret and OAuth2 login user ID keys.
+  * `WOLF_CRYPT_KEY`: A key used to encrypt the application secret and OAuth2 login user ID keys.
-  * RBAC_TOKEN_EXPIRE_TIME The expiration time of the token returned by the `Agent` login interface, the default is 30 days.
-The unit is seconds.
+  * `RBAC_TOKEN_EXPIRE_TIME`: The expiration time of the token returned by the `Agent` login interface.
+The default is 30 days and the unit is seconds.
-  * CONSOLE_TOKEN_EXPIRE_TIME The expiration time of the token returned by the `Console` login interface, the default is 30 days.
-The unit is seconds.
+  * `CONSOLE_TOKEN_EXPIRE_TIME`: The expiration time of the token returned by the Console login interface.
+The default is 30 days and the unit is seconds.
-  * RBAC_SQL_URL The link to the database.
-The default is `postgres://wolfroot:123456@127.0.0.1:5432/wolf`
+  * `RBAC_SQL_URL`: The link to the database.
+The default value is `postgres://wolfroot:123456@127.0.0.1:5432/wolf`.
-  * RBAC_REDIS_URL The link to the redis cache.
-Default is: `redis://127.0.0.1:6379/0`
+  * `RBAC_REDIS_URL`: The link to the redis cache.
+The default value is `redis://127.0.0.1:6379/0`.
-  * MEM_CACHE_BY_REDIS Use redis as object cache.
-Default is `no`.
-When deploying a multi-node `wolf` service, you can use redis as the object cache to solve the cache inconsistency problem.
+  * `MEM_CACHE_BY_REDIS`: Use redis as the object cache.
+The default is no. When deploying a multi-node wolf service, you can use redis as the object cache to resolve cache inconsistency issues.

-  The above three configurations can be configured in the system environment variables or specified at startup.
+  These configurations can be set in the system environment variables or specified at startup.

-#### 3.startup server
+#### 3.Starting the Server

 Please install node and npm yourself.

-* Startup service.
+* Starting the Service

 ```shell
 # Set the initial password for wolf's root and admin accounts.